zyxkv/EzSim/.github/CONTRIBUTING.md

-# Contributing to Genesis
+# Contributing to EzSim

-Thank you for your interest in contributing to Genesis!
+Thank you for your interest in contributing to EzSim!
 We welcome contributions from everyone.
 Please take a moment to review this guide to ensure a smooth collaboration.

 - [Reporting Bugs](#reporting-bugs)
 - [Suggesting Features](#suggesting-features)